Goodluck Jonathan says bullets alone can’t stop bandits

 PAY ATTENTION: Install our latest app for Android, read the best news on Nigeria’s #1 news app

-Daily Trust reported that the former president stated that crime was becoming more complex with the introduction of It Information Technology.
+Daily Trust reported that the former president explained that societies are becoming more complex with the introduction of information technology.

 Bandits ambush policemen in Zamfara state